-www.generali.com/our-responsibilities/responsible-business/stakeholder-engagement for different methods of dialogue with stakeholders and the stakeholders of dialogue with stakeholders of di
+www.generali.com/our-responsibiliities/responsible-business/stakeholder-engagement for different methods of dialogue with stakeholders

 The materiality approach is presented in the Consolidated Non-Financial Statement.

 Consolidated Non-Financial Statement, p.
 129

 The conciseness principle is met through the issue of the Group Annual Integrated Report.
 The diagram below shows the shift from the Group Annual Integrated Report, drafted in accordance with the materiality principle, to the Annual Integrated Report and Consolidated Financial Statements, compliant with regulations.